Uday Hussein: Death

 Newsweek claimed that the contents of Uday Hussein's briefcase consisted of Viagra, numerous bottles of cologne, unopened packages of men's underwear, dress shirts, a silk tie and a single condom.
 The money found with the former Iraqi leader's sons was more than three times the $30 million bounty on their heads by the US Government.
 They had about $100 million in Iraqi dinars and US dollars.
 Some claimed Nawaf al-Zaidan, who owned the villa where the men were hiding, had tipped off the Americans to their presence after reportedly sheltering them for 23 days.

 The others claimed that Uday and Qusay were tracked down after Uday made a telephone call to an associate that was tracked by the US Central Intelligence Agency.
-Then the brother of Nawaf, Salah al-Zidani, was shot dead by gunmen while Nawaf was thought to have fled Iraq.
+Then the brother of Nawaf, Salah al-Zaidan, was shot dead by gunmen while Nawaf was thought to have fled Iraq.
 According to a former bodyguard for Uday Hussein, after the fall of Baghdad, they planned a guerrilla resistance and Saddam and his sons lived separately in Baghdad after the American occupation, changing houses every two or three days.
 But Uday continued to drive through the city in nondescript vehicles, and always with a machine pistol, according to the bodyguard.
 He said Saddam and his sons had been moving freely around Baghdad, often with astonishingly little effort to hide themselves during the war.

 At one stage, Uday had driven past a convoy of US soldiers, looking at their faces and quietly insulting the men who now controlled his country.
 During the war, Uday forsook the alcohol and womanising and concentrated his energies on directing the Fedayeen Saddam.

 The U.S. Administration released graphic pictures of the Hussein brothers' bodies.
 Both brothers had grown long beards to avoid detection, with Uday shaving his head.
 Afterwards, their bodies were reconstructed by morticians to assure the public that they were deceased.
-For example, Uday's beard was trimmed and an 8-inch metal bar in his leg from the 1996 assassination attempt was removed.
+For example, Uday's beard was trimmed, his nose was repaired, facial gashes from the battle were removed and an 8-inch metal bar in his leg from the 1996 assassination attempt was removed.
 When criticized, the U.S. military's response was to point out that these men were no ordinary combatants, and to express hope that confirmation of the deaths would bring closure to the Iraqi people.
-Uday was buried in a cemetery in his hometown of Al-Awja near Tikrit, alongside Qusay and Mustafa.
+Uday is buried in a cemetery in his hometown of Al-Awja near Tikrit, alongside Qusay and Mustafa.
 In 2017, his son Massoud claimed that the Iranian government stole his body although this was unproven.